Google might suspend your Google Ads Account if you don’t have a compliant cookie banner

 To make this process easier, Google recommends that you use a Google-certified Consent Management Platform (a CMP), such as Cookie Information.

-2. Then, you have to make sure that the cookie banner informs your visitors or users how their personal data will be used if they give their consent.
+2. Then, you have to make sure that the cookie banner informs your users of how their personal data will be used if they give their consent.
+This ensures users understand what they are asked to say ‘yes’ or ‘no’ to.

-So your visitors can understand what they are asked to say yes or no to, they need to be informed how you wish to use their personal data for personalized ads and that cookies may be used for both personalized and non-personalized advertising.
+Ultimately, users must be informed of how you intend to use their personal data, and that cookies may be used for both personalized and non personalized advertising.

-3. In addition to this, you also have to ensure that visitors/users can see which third parties (including Google) will have access to the user data you collect on your site/app.
+3. In addition to this, you also have to ensure that users can see which third parties (including Google) will have access to the user data you collect on your website or app.

-6. Google also stresses that you have to allow the end website or app user/visitor to revoke their consent.
-This means that end users have to be informed how they can withdraw their consent and that it has to be just as easy to withdraw it as it was to give consent.
+6. Google also stresses that you have to allow the end-users on your website or app to revoke their consent.
+This means that you must provide information on how they can withdraw their consent.
+Additionally, withdrawing consent must be as easy as it is to give it.

 Do I need to keep a record of the consents?